 3 Simple, Garden Inspired Centerpiece Ideas

 Table centerpieces aren’t just for fancy parties.
 Even just a simple posy from the garden can create the kind of inviting ambiance that gives any meal a boost.
 One of my favorite things is being able to run outside to the garden and clip something fresh for the table.
-With the holiday season coming soon, I thought I would share 3 simple centerpiece ideas that don’t require a lot of time or money, but will bring a sense of the garden and holiday spirit to your gatherings.
+With the holiday season coming soon, I thought I would share 3 simple garden centerpieces that don’t require a lot of time or money, but will bring a sense of the garden and holiday spirit to your gatherings.

 »Fresh Herb Table Garland»

-A selection of fresh herbs, the amount depends on the desired length of your garland.
+A selection of fresh herbs.
+The amount depends on the desired length of your garland.

 26 gauge Floral Paddle Wire *I got mine at Michael’s arts & Crafts.